Student Financial Aid

 School-related expenses are documented in school expense budgets prepared annually by the Office of Student Financial Services.
 School expense budgets are publicly available on the Student Financial Services website.

 After aid offers have been accepted by the applicant, the applicant may request revisions to the award only when extenuating circumstances exist.
-All revisions must be approved by the Director of Student Financial Services or his/her designee.
+All revisions must be approved by the Director of Student Financial Services or designee.

 - Student Financial Services